mpalmer79/replygenius-ai/README.md

 | `activity_log` | Audit trail of all actions |
 | `analytics_daily` | Daily aggregated metrics |

 All tables include Row Level Security (RLS) policies for data protection.
+Users can only access data within their own organization.

 ---